Authors: Scott Davidson, Gregory Forrest, Adam Lakusta

 Deciding whether to pursue patent protection is a major decision for any business.
 Securing a patent can fundamentally alter the trajectory of a business.
 However, because obtaining a patent can be a long and expensive process, the decision should not to be made lightly.
 It is important to consider whether your technology is, in fact, an invention and whether, if patented, it will be marketable.
 If you believe that you have created a marketable invention and would like to obtain patent protection, it is important that you consult with a patent agent as soon as possible to begin the patenting process.

-Please contact our patents and industrial designs team if you’re interested in learning more.
+Please contact our patents and industrial designs team or see our blog series focused on intellectual property if you’re interested in learning more.